top of page

 Gaudeamus omnes in Domino

-Nuptial Mass – celebrated in the church immediately after the Marriage rite with a priest offering the Holy Sacrifice of Christ for the newly married couple.
+Celebrated in the church immediately after the Marriage rite with a priest offering the Holy Sacrifice of Christ for the newly married couple.
 The nuptial liturgy includes the special blessing of the couple during the Canon of the Mass, and a final admonition calling them to holiness of life.
-Holy Communion may be distributed at this Mass subject to the dispositions of the married couples’ families otherwise Holy Communion will be distributed to the married couple only.

 The Reception of Holy Communion

 Holy Communion is the summit of our belief in Jesus Christ.
 The Real Presence of Christ in our midst inspires us to remember our own sinfulness and the rules regarding the reception of the Sacrament.
-Only those who are practicing Catholics, NOT conscious of grave (mortal) sin, should consider themselves disposed to receive worthily.
-The mode of reception is in keeping with our humble attitude in the presence of our God.
-Therefore at St. Benedict Holy Communion is received upon the tongue while kneeling at the altar rail.
-An announcement to this effect will be made before all Nuptial Masses.
-Should, for any reason, the couple choose not to have Holy Communion distributed to their guests this should be agreed with the Pastor during the marriage preparation.
+At St. Benedict's Holy Communion will be distributed to the married couple only during the nuptial Mass.

 St. Benedicts regrets that currently it is unable to provide musicians and singers for weddings.
 Therefore, all ceremonies will take the Low Mass form.
 However, should a couple wish to have music in the church during the wedding service they are welcome to arrange this privately in consultation with the Pastor.